euroscipy/euroscipy_proceedings/papers/cokelaer/cokelaer.rst

 ----------------------------------------------------------------------
-Using Python to Dive into Human Cells with CellNOpt and BioServices
+Using Python to Dive Sigalling Data with CellNOpt and BioServices
 ----------------------------------------------------------------------

 .. class:: abstract